wabbitguy/Kobra_Plus/README.md

-# Marlin firmware for the AnyCubic Kobra PLUS.
+# Marlin firmware for the AnyCubic Kobra PLUS
 Based off Marlin 2.0.8 (bugfix)

 # Important - READ THIS